Aggregate-Intellect/sherpa/docs/About_Sherpa/index.rst

 If we were to look into the history to find success stories in similar contexts in the past, we don't have to go too far!
 The concept of CI/CD is one of the corner stones of DevOps that empowers our knowledge workers, in this case developers, to focus on what they're good at: developing, and leave the process of testing, deploying, integrating, more testing, ... to automated or at least streamlined systems.

-The consequence of the shift in mindset and tooling that DevOps provided significantly reduced the cost of failiure.
+The consequence of the shift in mindset and tooling that DevOps provided significantly reduced the cost of failure.
 They could "ship" code faster and more frequently without having to spend time on everything that comes after putting their code out on a central repository, get feedback from the change, and iterate.

-This immediate feedback loop, although still manual where you had to interprate the feedback and design the next step, remarkably reduced the cost of software development and among other factors led into numorus successful software businesses.
+This immediate feedback loop, although still manual where you had to interpret the feedback and design the next step, remarkably reduced the cost of software development and among other factors led into numerous successful software businesses.

 KnowledgeOps
 ^^^^^^^^^^^^